|

 is simply not necessary _ the money for a productive investment

 can just be created.
-Yes, the money should be put into a productive
+Yes, the money should be put into a

-demand, any project can be financed.
+and sufficient demand, any project can be financed.

 b) Physical saving